Selection, Function & Storage of Grease

 Storage of Grease

-- Storage behavior of greases depends upon the viscosity of the base oil and the type and amount of thickener.
+- The storage behavior of greases depends upon the viscosity of the base oil and the type and amount of thickener.

-- The slight changes in appearance of a grease in storage have no effect on the performance of the product.
+- The slight changes in the appearance of grease in storage have no effect on the performance of the product.
 Well-inhibited greases retain their quality in storage for many years.

 - It is preferred to store grease in an indoor area and keep the container sealed.
 Use the oldest containers first and always clean grease handling equipment before using.
 Seal container tightly to avoid contamination.